 Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame is supported (present in dot11RSNAConfigDLCGroupTable).
 Otherwise, the authentication responder shall reject message 1 with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.

 Verify the public key indicated in the Diffie-Hellman Parameter element in message 1 as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the authentication responder shall reject the first Authentication frame with status code set to INVALID_PUBLIC_KEY.

+Verify that a PMKSA named via a PMKID in the RSNE exists for the specified AKM

+If a PMKSA is identified, use PMKSA caching, does not process the EAPOL PDU in the first Authentication frame, and does not include EAPOL PDU in the second authentication frame.

+If no PMKSA is identified, continue the IEEE 802.1X authentication.

 If the first Authentication frame is not rejected, store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.
 Perform the group's scalar-op (see 12.4.4.1 (General)) with the authentication originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

 Include an RSNE in the second Authentication frame to indicate the AKM and pairwise cipher indicated in the first Authentication frame.

+If a PMKSA is identified, include the PMKID corresponding to the PMKSA in the RSNE.

+Otherwise, does not include any PMKID in the RSNE.

 Not include an AKM Suite Selector element in the second Authentication frame.